 If desired, wipe a small amount of stain onto your craft sticks with a foam brush.
 Don’t stain them too dark, or you’ll have trouble reading your writing.
 Let dry completely.

 On a sheet of paper, write down a list of your family’s fall traditions, as well as some new traditions you want to add to your bucket list.

-You can also download the Fall Bucket List printable from my free resource library!
+You can also download this Fall Bucket List printable from my free resource library:

 Next, with your Sharpie, write one fall tradition onto each craft stick.

 On the back of each stick, write down the past years you’ve done this tradition.
 If it’s a new tradition, leave the back blank for now.

 Arrange your bucket list sticks in your mason jar or bucket.
 You could even use a bag of dried corn or beans to help them stay upright.

 Decorate the jar with ribbon or raffia, if desired.

 How to Use Your Fall Bucket List DIY